-this study; the impact of COVID on these individuals may have been different.
-All participants were parents of children who were treated at a single tertiary care institute in a large metropolitan city.
-Very limited demographic information was collected, but available data indicate minimal ethnic/racial diversity.
-Concurrent with the COVID-19 pandemic and associated economic consequences, calls and protests for racial justice and societal upheaval may disproportionally impact bereaved parents of color, which are not represented in the present study.
+There are several limitations to this study.
+Thirteen parents did not respond to invitations to participate in this study; the impact of COVID on these individuals may have been different.
+All participants were parents of children who were treated at a single, tertiary care institute in a large metropolitan city.
+Very limited demographic information was collected but available data indicates minimal ethnic/racial diversity.
+Concurrent with the COVID-19 pandemic and associated economic consequences, calls and protests for racial justice and societal upheaval may disproportionally impact bereaved parents of color, which are not represented in this current study.
 Despite these limitations, we believe these findings are important as the first examination of the effect of the current pandemic on parental bereavement.